 We include the (logged) estimates of relative observer pair efficiencies as an offset when fitting the SpM model (i.e., as a predictor variable with a known, rather than estimated, coefficient).
 Appendix A of Eveson et al. 2011 discusses this in more detail.
 As such, we need to account for the uncertainty in these estimates through other methods.
 Such methods have been developed for other applications but have proven difficult to implement in this context.
-Thus, the standard errors and CVs for the relative abundance indices reported in Table 4 do not include uncertainty in the observer effects for the SpM model (which means
+Thus, the standard errors and CVs for the relative abundance indices reported in Table 4 do not include uncertainty in the observer effects for the SpM model (which means they are slightly too small).
+We will continue to pursue methods of accounting for observer uncertainty in the coming year.

-3 Note that the selection of environmental covariates for the BpS and SpM models was undertaken as part of the 2006 analysis.
+&lt;sup>3 Note that the selection of environmental covariates for the BpS and SpM models was undertaken as part of the 2006 analysis.
 We re-investigated in 2010 (see Eveson et al. 2010) and found some suggestion that wind speed was not necessary in the BpS model and that sea shadow should be included in the SpM model.
 However, we chose to keep the covariates the same for consistency purposes, and because it made very little difference to the relative abundance estimates.
 However, due to the unusually high level of sea shadow this year, the inclusion of sea shadow in the SpM model does make a notable difference to this year's estimate; thus, we have chosen to include it.